MITSUBISHI ECLIPSE: 1990-2012

 Although the two vehicle platforms are distinct, both are driver-centric.
 Many features that made the Eclipse a success — from the ergonomically-designed cabin to the turbo engine — were fined tuned and live on in its namesake.

-1 Manufacturer's Suggested Retail Price.
-Excludes destination/handling, tax, title, license etc. Retailer price, terms and vehicle availability may vary.
-See your Mitsubishi retailer for details.
+¹ Manufacturer's Suggested Retail Price.
+Excludes destination/handling, tax, title, license, dealer charges, and options.
+While supplies last.
+Limited availability at participating dealers may require placing an order and could cause a delay in delivery.
+Retailer price, terms and vehicle availability may vary.
+See your local Mitsubishi retailer for details.

 ³ In the permanent Design Collection of The Chicago Athenaeum: Museum of Architecture and Design.